 Class attendance is expected of students at North Carolina Central University and represents a foundational component of the learning process in both traditional on-campus and online courses.
 Students should attend all sessions of courses for which they are registered for the entire scheduled period and are responsible for completing all class assignments.
-Instructors will keep attendance records in all classes.
-Instructors must clearly state on the syllabus how class attendance will factor into the final grade for the course.
-Faculty will include a written statement of the attendance guidelines in their course syllabi and will review the guidelines during the first class session.
-As of Fall 2017 NW and NF attendance grades will no longer be assigned.

 If a student misses three consecutive class meetings, or misses more classes than the instructor deems advisable, in addition to entering the information into Grades First, the instructor will report the facts to the student's academic dean for appropriate follow-up.
-Students who miss class to participate in university-authorized activities are given excused absences for the missed class time.
-It is the student's responsibility to inform the instructor of such activities at least one week before the authorized absence, and to make up all work as determined by the instructor.